ypcrts/dots/README.md

 - `@include: bin default`
    - includes `bin` and `default`
-   - in each run of `install.py` includes are resolved so that they are only processed once
+   - in each run of `manifest.py` includes are resolved recursively so that they are only processed once